 Not in every case.
 A sedative may be required if the porcelain veneers will need to extend below the gum line.
 This is because the gum line is a sensitive area and you might experience pain during the procedure.

-If you have dental phobia or do not like being in the dentist’s chair, you can request to be sedated during your porcelain veneer procedure.
+If you have a dental phobia or do not like being in the dentist’s chair, you can request to be sedated during your porcelain veneer procedure.

 Selecting A Shade for The Veneer